-Lindsay Stark is an internationally recognized expert on the protection and well-being of women and children in situations of extreme adversity.
-She has more than a decade of experience leading applied research with operational agencies that include UNICEF, UNHCR, Save the Children, the International Refugee Committee and Women's Refugee Commission.
-Stark's particular area of expertise is measuring sensitive social phenomenon and evaluating related interventions that seek to reduce violence, abuse and exploitation of women and children.
-She has conducted research in Africa, Asia, South America and the Middle East.
+Lindsay Stark is a social epidemiologist and internationally recognized expert on the protection and well-being of women and children in situations of extreme adversity, with more than a decade of experience leading applied research with operational agencies such as UNICEF, UNHCR, International Rescue Committee and the Women's Refugee Commission.
+Stark measures sensitive social phenomena and evaluates related interventions to reduce violence, abuse and exploitation of women and children.

 Enter the ID of news stories you need